Meet the Rivian R1T, a 400-mile, all-electric luxury pickup truck - Roadshow

 A lockable storage compartment under the truck's bed can either hold a full-size spare tire or another 7.0 cubic feet of stuff.
 And in all models except the one with the biggest battery pack (more on that below), you'll find extra storage under the rear seat.

 Rivian has designed its own rack-mounting system with expandable cross-bars that can be stowed inside the frunk.
 They're designed to attach and detach easily using custom hooks in the cargo bed, the bed sides and on the roof, and were specifically engineered to produce as little aero drag as possible.
-Rivian is working on its own brand of rack attachments for everything from bicycles and tents to snowboards (i.e. your off-the-shelf Yakima or Thule bike rack won't work).
+Rivian is working on its own brand of rack attachments for everything from bicycles and tents to snowboards, though says other brands' racks will also work.
 The cargo bed also has special locking cables that pull out from the bed walls to secure valuables while, say, you stop off for a post-adventure burger.

 Three battery options